HSC Model Complaints Handling Procedure (MCHP)

 How to complain

-• within 6 months of the date of the incident that caused the problem
+• Within 6 months of the incident that caused the problem; or

 What We Shall Do